decidim-ice/decidim-module-decidim_awesome/.ai/QUICK_REFERENCE.md

 - ❌ Use hardcoded values (i18n instead)
 - ❌ Forget to update version in `version.rb` for releases
 - ❌ Create commits without clear messages
-- ❌ Forget to update README.md with feature description
+- ❌ Forget to update `docs/tweaks/` documentation for new tweaks
 - ❌ Skip screenshots for UI features

 ## Release Checklist